ba-careerpath-7/Data_Driven_E-Commerce_A-B_Testing_Project/README.md

 | **5** | One Way ANOVA (Geography) | **Rejected Null** | $p \approx 0$ | **Tiered Expansion:** Prioritize high-performance markets: USA, UK, and Germany. |
 | **6** | Bootstrap Resampling (Gender) | Failed to Reject (Confirmed Test 2's findings) | CI contains 0 | **Validation:** Resampling confirms gender is not a statistically significant factor for income. |

-* NOTE: Please refer to the project to see the actual process of seeing these statistical tests in action!
+**NOTE:** Please refer to the project to see the actual process of seeing these statistical tests in action!

-### 📈 Interesting numbers and pictures for some of the Statistical Tests above:

----
 **NOTE:** All statsitical tests had a significance level of $\alpha = 0.05$!

 **NOTE:** Many of these experiments had  similar sample variances for both groups: